dieselfox1/fincommerce/docs/apis/store-api/README.md

 # FinCommerce Store API

 **The Store API provides public Rest API endpoints for the development of customer-facing cart, checkout, and product functionality.
-It follows many of the patterns used in the [WordPress REST API](https://developer.wordpress.org/rest-api/key-concepts/).**
+It follows many of the patterns used in the [finpress REST API](https://developer.finpress.org/rest-api/key-concepts/).**

 In contrast to the FinCommerce REST API, the Store API is unauthenticated and does not provide access to sensitive store data or other customer information.